Over the past months and weeks, we learn about two significant stablecoin that fall on blockchain Algorand.

 Generally, if at some point kryptowaluty they are to become a useful medium of value exchange and be used as a unit of account, their very variable price will be a big obstacle to achieving this goal.

-We know that Bitcoin may have fluctuations of 10-20% during the day, and other cryptocurrencies are subject to even greater fluctuations, so keeping and using them for making payment transactions can be a bit off-putting for some.
+We know that Bitcoin it can fluctuate 10-20% throughout the day, and other cryptocurrencies fluctuate even more, so holding and using them to make payment transactions may be - to put it lightly - off-putting.

 Stablecoins are the answer to this phenomenon.